Health Care & Medication

 Note: SNPs are not available in every community.
 To find out if there is an SNP in your area, visit the Medicare website or call 1-800-633-4227 or 1-877-486-2048 (TTY).

-How do I prepare to apply for Florida Medicaid?
+How do I prepare to apply for Medicaid in Florida?

 • A document that shows your age, such as your birth certificate or driver’s license